 - Students will learn:

-- Computational Logic of CS: Using a variety of coding robots from "Dot/Dash" to "Osmo" to "Code Gamer", students will learn how to create video games and gain further understanding the different elements that make up coding.
+- Computational Logic: Using a variety of coding robots from "Dot/Dash" to "Osmo" to "Code Gamer", students will learn how to create video games and gain further understanding the different elements that make up coding.